isar-adnan/SMART-Task_Team-016/README.md

 ### Note:
 We trained all the models on dbpedia dataset.
 The ttl files can be downloaded from http://downloads.dbpedia.org/2016-10/core/. once downloaded instance_types_en.ttl.bz2 and short_abstract_en.ttl.bz2 these files need to be moved under data folder.
 In order to extract bz2 files run the Compressing_bz2.py file to get ttl files.
-For further improvements we have implemented elasticsearch indexing in .ipynb file to understanding the process and seeing the results because we faced challenges in .py file.
+For further improvements we have implemented elasticsearch indexing in .ipynb file to understand the process and seeing the results because we faced challenges in .py file.